OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-1.md

   - D365 Typescript
 ---

-## Developing JavaScript Webresources with Typescript
+## Developing JavaScript Web Resources with Typescript
-In this [series](/categories/D365-Typescript/) (my first) of posts i'll share my experiences when authoring and maintaining JavaScript Webresources with Typescript.
+In this [series](/categories/D365-Typescript/) (my first) of posts i'll share my experiences when authoring and maintaining JavaScript Web Resources with Typescript.
 The [series](/categories/D365-Typescript/) will cover the basics and then more advanced options including ES Modules, webpack, babel, unit testing, deployment, etc.

 Anyway!
 Let get started!